-Emergency medical services, nursing and radiologic technology are limited admission programs.
-Applicants interested in one of these limited admission programs must submit an official transcript from a U.S. state-accredited high school or program confirming receipt of a high school diploma or the equivalent.
+Emergency medical services, nursing, occupational therapy assistant, physical therapist assistant and radiologic technology are limited admission programs.
+Applicants interested in one of these limited admission programs must submit an official transcript from a U.S. state-accredited high school or program confirming receipt of a high school diploma or its recognized equivalent.
 Anyone interested in these programs should obtain an admission information packet from the admissions office or the college website.